S-W-Williams/Advanced-Interview-Topics/README.md

     add n to head of L
 ```

-Another algorithm for topological sorting is Kahn's algorithm (the psuedo-code from Algorithms by S. Dasgupta, C.H.
-Papadimitriou, and U.V.
-Vazirani is below).
+Another algorithm for topological sorting is Kahn's algorithm (the psuedo-code from *Algorithms*).

 We will keep an array in[u] which holds the indegree (number of incoming edges) of each node.
 For a source, this value is zero.
 We will also keep a linked list of source nodes.